Abiola010/Easy/README.md

 **In conclution**

-After carefully analyzing the customer's dataset and after having a complete understanding of the circumstances, goal-driven recommendations about Sprocket Central Pty Ltd were made.
+After carefully evaluating the provided dataset and having a thorough understanding of the conditions, it was discovered that the United States of America, which has the most companies and industries, is also leading other companies in terms of layoffs.